What is the NWTF?

 The NWTF has come a long way since its founding chief executive, Tom Rodgers, took $440 out of his own pocket to put this organization in motion.

-Founded in 1973, the NWTF is headquartered in Edgefield, S.C., and has local chapters in every state and Canada.
+Founded in 1973, the NWTF is headquartered in Edgefield, S.C., and has local chapters in every state.

 The NWTF is dedicated to the conservation of the wild turkey and the preservation of our hunting heritage.